 Blackberry lily or leopard lily.

-Belamcada chinensis is native to south-east Asia (China, India, Japan) and belongs to the Iridaceae family.
+Belamcanda chinensis is native to south-east Asia (China, India, Japan) and belongs to the Iridaceae family.
 It has several names, including Epidendrum domesticum, Vanilla domestica, Belamcada punctata, Gemmingia chinensis, Ixia chinensis, Moraea chinensis!

 It was only in 2005, with the revolution in gene sequencing, that this plant was definitively classified in the iris genus.

-Belamcada chinensis is used in traditional Chinese medicine and is also an original plant for ornamental gardens.
+Belamcanda chinensis is used in traditional Chinese medicine and is also an original plant for ornamental gardens.
 It reseeds itself freely and the blackberry-like bunches of black seeds are as attractive as the flowers.
 Spear-shaped leaves and purple-speckled orange flowers.